-Ceiling fans can make a room feel cooler by circulating air and creating a breeze effect.
+Whisper quiet ceiling fans for bedroom can make your home feel cooler by circulating air and creating a breeze effect.
 Ceiling fans are good for spreading the air evenly throughout the room and are cheaper to run and maintain than air conditioners.

 Another benefit to ceiling fans that many people are unaware of is that they can help to heat your home in the winter.
 Because heat rises, there is a tendency for heat to pool around the top of the ceiling.
 A fan set at a low speed can help to disperse hot air throughout a room without making the room feel cold.
 You can also buy ceiling fans with the ENERGY STAR® certification which are typically 20% more efficient than standard fans.

 As well as ceiling fans, many products have the ENERGY STAR® certification.
 The ENERGY STAR® symbol means that the product is certified as meeting or exceeding energy efficiency specifications through guidelines that have been set by the Canadian government.